-- A review of all services, to be reviewed annually and updated accordingly. - Conducting risk assessments - Conducting business impact analyses to determine: - Maintaining and testing Disaster Recovery Objectives on an ongoing basis - Provide for training on the Disaster Recovery Plan
+- A review of all services, to be reviewed annually and updated accordingly. - Conducting risk assessments - Conducting business impact analyses to identify mission critical functions and to determine their relationship to ICT systems and services

+- Maintaining and testing Disaster Recovery objectives on an ongoing basis - Provide for training on the Disaster Recovery Plan

 These plans shall be made available in a convenient form for use by IT Services and shall be available to IT Services staff and periodically reviewed and updated.
-All documents will be available inside the IT Services Major Incident channel.
+All documents will be available inside the IT Services Team on the IT Disaster Recovery channel.